cculianu/Fulcrum/README.md

 ### Running Fulcrum

 Execute the binary, with `-h` to see the built-in help, e.g. `./Fulcrum -h`.
 You can set most options from the CLI, but you can also specify a **config file** as an argument.
+See:

-See [doc/fulcrum-example-config.conf](https://github.com/cculianu/Fulcrum/blob/master/doc/fulcrum-example-config.conf) in the source tree (this sample config file is very well documented with comments).
+ - [doc/fulcrum-example-config.conf](https://github.com/cculianu/Fulcrum/blob/master/doc/fulcrum-example-config.conf) in the source tree.
+This sample config file is very well documented with comments.
+ - [doc/fulcrum-quick-config.conf](https://github.com/cculianu/Fulcrum/blob/master/doc/fulcrum-quick-config.conf) in the source tree.
+This is a more abbreviated config file you can use as a starting point as well.

-Fulcrum requires a `bitcoind` instance running either on `testnet` or `mainnet` (or `regtest` for testing), which you must tell it about via the CLI options or via the config file.
+`Fulcrum` requires a `bitcoind` instance running either on `testnet` or `mainnet` (or `regtest` for testing), which you must tell it about via the CLI options or via the config file.
 You also need to tell it what port(s) to listen on and optionally what SSL certificates to use (if using SSL). ***Note:*** *Electron Cash at this time no longer supports connecting to non-SSL servers, so you should probably configure SSL for production use*.

 It is recommended you specify a data dir (`-D` via CLI or `datadir=` via config file) on an SSD drive for best results.
 Synching against `testnet` should take you about 10-20 minutes (more on slower machines), and mainnet can take anywhere from 4 hours to 20+ hours, depending on machine and drive speed.
 I have not tried synching against mainnet on an HDD and it will probably take ***days*** if you are lucky.

 Once the server finishes synching it will behave like an ElectronX/ElectrumX server and it can receive requests from Electron Cash.

+#### Admin Script: FulcrumAdmin

+`Fulcrum` comes with an admin script (`Python 3.6` is required on the system to run this script).
+You may send command to `Fulcrum` using this script.
+The script requires that an **admin port** (config var `admin=`, CLI arg `-a`) be configured for your server.
+To run the script, execute `./FulcrumAdmin -h` and you will see a list of possible subcommands that you can send to `Fulcrum`.
+Here are two of the most popular commands to try (the below assumes the `admin` port is on port `8000`):

+    $ ./FulcrumAdmin -p 8000 peers
+    $ ./FulcrumAdmin -p 8000 clients
+    $ ./FulcrumAdmin -p 8000 getinfo

 ***(This section is incomplete for now, all apologies -- more documentation is coming soon!)***